-The tie-in prequel comic (which is presumably completely canon, since its story is credited to Goyer) reveals that Thanagar exists in this continuity — as does Kara Zor-El, whose ship lands in Canada thousands of years before the beginning of the film.
+The tie-in prequel comic (which is presumably completely canon, since its story is credited to Goyer) reveals that Thanagar exists in this continuity—as does Kara Zor-El, whose ship crash-lands in Canada thousands of years before the beginning of the film.

 At the end of the movie, Superman argues with General Swanwick that he will never become a threat to America's interests since "I grew up in Kansas.
-I'm as American as you can get". (which is arguably also a lampshading to the first Fake American Superman)
+I'm as American as you can get."

 The flashbacks also help the film's overall pacing since the audience isn't treated to a big info dump at the beginning of the movie.